 What Causes the Midnight Sun

 The Midnight Sun is exactly what it says on the box, the sun appearing at midnight.
-With a little physics and earthly rotation, we are blessed with incredible natural phenomenon.
+With a little physics and earthly rotation, we are blessed with incredible natural phenomena.

 The Earth, while rotating in a full circle, is tilted at a constant axis of 23.4 degrees.
 As every 24 hours pass by, the Earth is simultaneously orbiting the sun, completing a full cycle every 1 year.
 While the Earth moves around the sun and as a joint result of the tilted axis, different parts of the Earth will be closer to the sun than others throughout the year.